Asphalt Shingles Cost: A Complete Homeowner’s Guide to Budgeting Your Roof

 • Cedar shakes are lovely, but they need extra care.

-The most sensible option for homeowners looking for performance, cost, and aesthetic appeal is still asphalt shingles.
+The most sensible option for homeowners seeking performance, cost, and aesthetic appeal remains asphalt shingles.

 Lifespan and Long-Term Value